-IMPORTANT: In Four Channel Mode, the settings in this menu group apply only to the selected Video Processor (VID 1- VID 4).
+IMPORTANT: In Four Channel Mode, the settings in this menu group apply only to the selected Video Processor (VID1- VID 4).

-1.0 Proc Amp Enable
+1.0 Proc Amp Enable (YUV)

-This parameter turns the Proc Amp On and Off for signals composed of YUV components.
+Turns the Proc Amp On and Off for signals composed of YUV components.
 When it is On, you can set additional parameters to control video Gain, Black Level, Hue, and Saturation.